1Generic1/alx-previous/0x00-hello_world/README.md

 4-puts.c - Write a C program that prints exactly Programming is like building a multilingual puzzle, followed by a new line.
 Use the function puts You are not allowed to use printf Your program should end with the value 0  >> README.md echo -e n4-puts.c - Write a C program that prints exactly Programming is like building a multilingual puzzle, followed by a new line.
 Use the function puts You are not allowed to use printf Your program should end with the value 0

+5-printf.c - Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+Use the function printf Use the function printf Your program should return 0 Your program should compile without warning when using the -Wall gcc option